2002 NFL season: Reebok becomes official provider

-Reebok took over the contract to be the official athletic supplier to the NFL for all 32 teams' uniforms.
+Reebok took over the contract to be the official exclusive athletic supplier to the NFL for all 32 teams' uniforms.
 Previously, all teams had individual contracts with athletic suppliers.
 American Needle, which had a contract with a few teams before the Reebok deal, challenged the NFL in court over Reebok's exclusive deal, with the NFL effectively stating that it was a "single-entity league" instead of a group consisting of various owners.
 The case eventually went all the way to the Supreme Court of the United States.
 In 2009, the Supreme Court agreed to hear American Needle, Inc. v.
 National Football League.
-In 2010, the court ruled that the NFL is not a single entity.
+In 2010, the court ruled that the NFL is not a single entity and that NFL teams are distinct economic actors with separate economic interests that are capable of conspiring under the Sherman Act..
 Reebok remained the league's athletic supplier through the 2011 NFL season, when Nike took over the contract for the 2012 NFL season.

 Reebok had initially announced when the deal was signed in 2000 that aside from the expansion Texans, all NFL teams would be wearing new uniforms for the 2002 season.
 However, after protests from several owners—most vocally Pittsburgh Steelers owner Dan Rooney—Reebok later rescinded the proposal.
 Reebok did, however (by player request to reduce holding calls), shorten the sleeves on the jerseys for teams that hadn't done so already (most players had been for the previous decade tying the sleeves tight around their arms to prevent holding) and made the jerseys tighter-fitting.
 This is perhaps most noticeable on the Indianapolis Colts jerseys, where the shoulder stripes, which initially went from the top of the shoulders all the way underneath the arms, were truncated to just the top portion of the shoulders.